 - Soy: Soybean oil is used in the dough and as part of the fryer oil blend at many locations.

 - Tree nuts and peanuts: Krispy Kreme doesn’t add peanuts or tree nuts to its standard doughnuts but produces them in shared bakeries.
-Strict allergy diners should treat the doughnuts as risk-of-cross-contact.
+Strict allergy diners should treat the doughnuts as a risk for cross-contamination.

 Krispy Kreme has confirmed publicly that it does not use lard or animal fat in its doughnuts, which is a real plus for vegetarians compared with some other fried-food chains.